hiiimanshusharma/hiiimanshusharma/README.md

 ### What I currently Do

-- 🔭 I’m currently working at @Toptal
+-  I’m currently student at Indian Institute of Information Technology Una(IIITU)
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Most used line of code `pip install lib / python run.py`
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- 🤔 I’m looking for Internship where I can provide value.
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 How to reach me: himanshubasotiya10@gmail.com.
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- 😄 Pronouns: himanshu, Sharma.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I run and go to the GYM very often.

 #### Top Technologies